 “We found that the main effect of cetirizine was an increase in total hair density, terminal hair density and diameter variation from T0 to T1, while the vellus hair density shows an evident decrease.
 The use of a molecule as cetirizine, with no notable side effects, makes possible a good compliance by patients. […] Our results have shown that topical cetirizine 1% is responsible for a significant improvement of the initial framework of [male pattern hair loss].“

 So, this study appears to confirm the theory.
 Whether through PGD2 or some other causal mechanism, cetirizine really does appear to be somewhat effective for hair loss.
-However, without photos, it’s difficult to tell what the authors mean by “significant improvement of the initial framework” of hair loss.

 In addition to this initial trial of cetirizine for hair loss, many forum posters online have experimented with this antihistamine on themselves.